Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "It is only depth of character that determines the profundity with which we face life."
+> "Success is stumbling from failure to failure with no loss of enthusiasm."
-> — **Ming-Dao Deng**
+> — **Winston Churchill**

 ---

-_Last updated: 27 December 2025 ⏳_
+_Last updated: 28 December 2025 ⏳_